phalpern/WG21-halpern/task_region_proposal-r2.md

 This design choice means is that a `task_region_handle` can be passed to a _synchronous_ function call (or captured by synchronously-called lambda function), but not to an _asynchronous_ function call.
-Thus the following code would have undefined behavior (which can be diagnosed by a savvy compiler):
+Thus the following code would have undefined behavior.
+This violation and most such innocent violations can be diagnosed by a savvy compiler:

     task_region([&](auto& tr) {
         tr.run([&]{ g(tr); }); // Error, tr captured by asynchronous lambda